 You might be surprised how many people don’t have a will.
 Unfortunately, if you pass away without a will, state law and the courts may determine who will handle your estate, including financial matters and even who will act as a guardian for children under 18.
 Part of advance funeral planning includes making decisions about your assets and belongings.
 Consulting with legal counsel to take care of this now will save your loved ones a lot of difficulty in the future.

 Peace of mind for family and friends

-Funeral planning in a time of immediate need can, often times, be incredibly overwhelming for a grieving family.
-The process of choosing a funeral home, planning a funeral or memorial service, or settling an estate can take away from having time to honor a loved one.
+Funeral planning in a time of immediate need can, oftentimes, be incredibly overwhelming for a grieving family.
+The process of choosing a funeral chapel, planning a funeral or memorial service, or settling an estate can take away from having time to honour a loved one.
 When you handle the details and decisions ahead of time, you give your loved ones the chance to say goodbye to you in a meaningful and peaceful way.